 Wrangle data, including FOIAing for it, scraping it, cleaning it, analyzing it and preparing it for publication.

-Interrogate databases to find trends, patterns and outliers.
+Interview people and examine data to find trends, patterns and outliers.

 Work with the best news nerds on the planet on some of the biggest and most innovative projects in investigative and data journalism.